Working with Members to facilitate partnerships with big tech to better serve audiences

-The rising popularity of third-party platforms is redefining the strategies of public broadcasters as...
+The rising popularity of third-party platforms – a key gateway to young audiences – is redefining the...

 The EBU Young Audiences and Digital teams collected various Members strategic priorities on FAANGS, specifically for the Kids/Youth brands.
 The survey serves to inform Members about how FAANGS are perceived throughout the network, as well as guide the EBU on how to better service Members on this topic.
 The data was collected over the summer of 2019 and the report was published in October 2019.

 With the ever changing non-linear landscape, how can we compete with the big players when it comes to our Members online players?
 What are some best practices from around the network?